cgbrogan/Projects/README.md

 # Projects

-A growing list of projects - both completed and in the process of completing - for fun
+A growing list of projects for fun and experience